rc1405/fiddler/README.md

 * Cargo shows warnings on switch plugins when compiled on Windows that they are skipped when in fact they are not.
 * build.rs doesn't validate Python is present when compiled on Windows
 * Integration tests failing on windows GHA

+// Needed Test Cases
+OutputBatch provided as Output doesn't elevate the error CLI Test should only use one thread
+Add thread limit on output